Despite differences, optimism high as climate talks enter last lap

 "SYMBOLIC BUT IMPORTANT"

-"This $100 billion is a commitment by certain countries that they need to fulfil," said Shri Prakash Javadekar, India's Minister for Environment, Forests and Climate Change.
+"This $100 billion is a commitment by certain countries that they need to fulfill," said Shri Prakash Javadekar, India's Minister for Environment, Forests and Climate Change.

 He said the real cost of the global energy transformation would be in the trillions, but that the $100 billion was "a symbolic but important gesture and one should not run away from it".